 What’s the fastest path to a working prototype?

-CrewAI for hierarchical workflows, AutoGen for coordination-heavy tasks.
-Both reach prototype-ready in one to two weeks.
-The risk: you may hit architectural limits sooner.
-If your use case has conditional logic, error recovery, or non-linear task graphs, start evaluating LangGraph before you’re six weeks into a CrewAI build.
+CrewAI for role-based workflows, AutoGen for coordination-heavy tasks.
+The risk is architectural ceiling: if your use case has conditional logic, error recovery, or non-linear task graphs, evaluate LangGraph before the prototype becomes hard to migrate.

 Next Steps